KenoLeon/NeuronPlayground/README.md

 ![Place_neurons](img/place_neurons.gif)

-These neurons (the circles) have a base neurotransmitter level (the grey color fill) and slowly fill up until the discharge an action potential (the rate is fixed for simplicity)
+These neurons (the circles) have a base neurotransmitter level (the grey color fill) and slowly fill up until they discharge an action potential (the rate is fixed for simplicity)

 # Running and packaging :